Rhinolophus xinanzhongguoensis: Biology

 It is nocturnal, sleeping in sheltered roosts during the day such as caves.

 It is known to roost with other horseshoe bats, including the intermediate horseshoe bat.

 Few individuals have been encountered, so little is known about its reproductive biology.

 However, a pregnant female was once encountered in April.

 Range and habitat

 It occurs in wet habitat within the East Asian Monsoon zone.

 It has been documented at elevations of 1500-1980 m above sea level.

 All three areas where it has been documented are mountainous.

 Conservation

 It is currently evaluated as near-threatened by the IUCN.

 It is only known from three localities and it has an estimated extent of occurrence of 26,865 km2.

 The habitat in areas where it does occur is severely fragmented, with ongoing declines in the extent and quality of the habitat.

-It is threatened by disturbance of its roosts as caving tourism expands in China.
+It is threatened by the disturbance of its roosts as caving tourism expands in China.

 Degradation of its habitat is also caused by logging and agricultural conversion.